I’m willing to wager that these four little words haven’t been part of your lexicon for years: Apply For A Job.Why am I so sure?

 While in-person networking seems as though it happens solely in the moment, there are past and future components to the act as well.

-- It may not find you a job this time around, but the key point is to continue it throughout your career to reap the rewards well into the future.
+It may not find you a job worth applying for this time around, but the key point is to continue it throughout your career to reap the rewards well into the future.